getindata/kedro-kubeflow/docs/source/03_getting_started/01_quickstart.md

 $ pip install 'kedro<0.18' kedro-kubeflow kedro-docker
 ```

-With the dependencies in place, let's create a new project:
+With the dependencies in place, let's create a new project (with the latest supported kedro version - 0.17.7):

 ```
-$ kedro new --starter=spaceflights
+$ kedro new --starter=spaceflights --checkout=0.17.7

 Project Name:
 =============